Chapter 5 here ... Chapter 7 here

 He smiled at Nikki.

-‘Quoi?’ she smiled back, then looked at the road again, the smile still playing on her lips.
+‘Qu’est-ce que c’est?’ she smiled back, then looked at the road again, the smile still playing on her lips.
 Beautiful lips too, he thought to himself.
-This was the sort of woman he should be involved with and yet he hadn’t done a lot with his own countrywomen – maybe it was temperament.
+This was the sort of woman he should have been involved with and yet he hadn’t done a lot with his own countrywomen – maybe it was temperament.

 He gazed through the side window at the boring grass verge flashing by and began to reflect that one land was much the same as another in some ways.
 Trees are trees, grass verges are grass verges and women are women.
-Then he realized it was rubbish.
+Then he realised that was all rubbish.

 On an impulse, he reached for Nikki’s right hand, took the fingers to his lips and kissed the back of them, causing Nicolette to look across at him curiously.